digitag1971/digitag1971.github.io/_posts/2026-03-28-My-Weekly-Bests.md

 layout: post
 ---

-### An ongoing and provisional collection of articles, podcasts, documentaries, & Co.
-I think they are worthy to be shared.
+An ongoing and provisional collection of articles, podcasts, documentaries, & other content that I think is worthy to be shared.*

 ### (week 13)